 You can escalate your influence and leads by showing your audience a modest view of the product and ask them to guess.
 You can award the individual who answers right a free copy of the product or at a discounted cost.

 Alternatively, if you have no unique product or service for your users, you can post high-quality photos of products (be it food, rooms, or wine) and let your visitors and customers play horoscope matching.

-What’s your best social media engagement strategy.
+What are some great social media engagement ideas you use?
 Send us your thoughts and views in the comments section below!